jeelabs/esp-link/BOARDS.md

 It comes preloaded with the latest version of esp-link.

 Power: the on-board MCP1825S-33 regulator can provide 500mA and is good from about 3.6v to 6v.
-Connect power either to the FTDI connector (GND and 5V marked on bottom) or to the JeePort (GND next to "reg-out" jumper and 5V marked P on bottom).
+Connect power to the FTDI connector (GND and 5V marked on bottom).

+On power-up you should see the green LED on for ~1 second (the yellow should go on too, but the firmware may not be configured correctly).
+After that the green should blink according to the patterns described in the README's LED indicators section.
+Follow the Wifi configuration details section thereafter.

 To program the LPC824 point the Embello uploader at port 23.
 Something like:
 ```